hyblm/qube/README.md

-# qube
+# Qube ⏲️
-A Rubik's cube timer for the terminal
+A Rubik's cube timer for the terminal.